Chonwai/Meme-Warrior-Factory/contract/README.md

 - Node.js (v14 or later)
 - npm or yarn
-- A Celo wallet with testnet funds (for Alfajores deployment)
+- A wallet with testnet funds (for Alfajores or Flow testnet deployment)

 ### Setup